Krapaud/holbertonschool-hbnb/part3/hbnb/tests/test_endpoint_report.md

 - Well-structured data models
 - Comprehensive error handling for edge cases
 - Proper management of bidirectional relationships (reviews ↔ places)

-**Global Status: FUNCTIONAL, TESTED, AND HARDENED API**
+- Full database persistence with SQLite
+- Complete test coverage across all layers (models, API, persistence)
+- Automated test suite with pytest integration

+**Global Status: PRODUCTION-READY, FULLY TESTED API WITH DATABASE PERSISTENCE**
-The API meets specifications and REST best practices with solid data validation and error handling.
-All potential Internal Server Errors have been identified and resolved with proper 400 Bad Request responses.
+The API meets all specifications and REST best practices with solid data validation, error handling, and database persistence.
+All potential Internal Server Errors have been identified and resolved.
 Data integrity is maintained across all CRUD operations with proper relationship management.
+Database persistence is fully validated with comprehensive tests ensuring data survives application restarts.